Blosc/blosc2_grok/ANNOUNCE.md

-Announcing blosc2-grok 0.3.1
+Announcing blosc2-grok 0.3.2
 ============================

 This is a patch release.
-Now aarch64/Linux wheels are also built.
+Now, there is support for arbitrary numbers of leading 1 dimensions in the input data.
+This is common in image data where the leading dimensions are reserved for stacks of images.
 You can have a look at the release notes in:

 https://github.com/Blosc/blosc2_grok/releases